AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

 1. Make sure that the datastream associated with your XDM schema is the same datastream specified on the [Data Collection](connect-data.md#data-collection) tab.

 1. Click **[!UICONTROL Save]** on the **Data Collection** tab to retrieve any custom attributes you have specified.

+Step 2: Extend XDM schema
+Important: XDM custom attributes must match the attributes sent from Commerce in Steps 1-3.
+Follow this guide to create custom attribute for Order and Order item levels, Incorporating the requested custom attributes.
+Tenant ID field will be generated dynamically, but the field structure should resemble the example provided.
+For order level.
+Click the + button next to commerce.order:

+INSERT SCREENSHOT OF UPDATED SCHEMA WITH ORDER ITEM

+For order line-item level.
+Click the + button next to productListItems:

+INSERT SCREENSHOT OF UPDATED SCHEMA WITH ORDER LINE ITEM

+Step 3: Ensure the Adobe Provisioning process is complete
+- Confirm with the Adobe Commerce team that the provisioning requested in step 1 is complete.

+Note You will not be able to send custom attributes from commerce to AEP if provisioning and onboarding has not been completed.

+Step 4: Confirm the changes

+- Begin sending the data to Adobe Experience Platform (AEP) and verify that the custom attributes are appearing correctly.

+- Access the UI page for data connection custom attributes to check for proper configuration of custom attributes in Adobe experience platform (AEP) and Commerce backend.

+INSERT SCREENSHOT OF ADMIN AND THE CUSTOM ORDER ATTRIBUTES TAB

+ACTUALLY LINK TO CONFIGURATION PAGE WHERE WE'LL ADD THIS NEW TAB AND TALK ABOUT THE VARIOUS FIELDS.

 ## Time series profile event data